-13.4.4.1 Standard configuration parameters
+14.4.4.1 Standard configuration parameters

-The following table shows the names of the configuration parameters for a job server and their meanings:
+The following table shows the names of the configuration parameters for a job-server and their meanings:

 Name Meaning JOBEXECUTOR The fully qualified path of the job executor.
 JOBFILEPREFIX Path and file prefix of the task files.
-DEFAULTWORKDIR Working directory of the job server and the default working directory for the jobs executed using the job server.
+DEFAULTWORKDIR Working directory of the jobserver and the default working directory for the jobs executed using the jobserver.
 ONLINE_SERVER Boolean value.
-If this is set to "False", the job server logs off when there is no work to be done.
+If this is set to "False", the jobserver logs off when there is no work to be done.
 NOPDELAY Time between two requests for jobs sent to the scheduling server.
 RECONNECTDELAY Time between two attempts to log on to the scheduling server.
 VERBOSELOGS If this is set to "True", the start and end times of the jobs are written to their log files in addition to the process output.
-USEPATH This parameter defines whether the job server uses the path setting when starting processes.
+USEPATH This parameter defines whether the jobserver uses the path setting when starting processes.
 If "USEPATH" is set to "False", all the program calls have to be fully qualified.
-TRACELEVEL Defines how "communicative" the job server is. • 0: Errors are logged • 1: Errors and warnings are logged • 2: Errors, warnings and information are logged • 3: Debug level; all messages are logged NOTIFYPORT The Notify port is the port to which a UDP packet is sent if a job is ready for executing by the job server.
-HTTPHOST The job server can send log files using the HTTP proto- col. The two parameters "HTTPHOST" and "HTTPPORT" have to be set for this.
+TRACELEVEL Defines how "communicative" the jobserver is. • 0: Errors are logged • 1: Errors and warnings are logged • 2: Errors, warnings and information are logged • 3: Debug level; all messages are logged NOTIFYPORT The Notify port is the port to which a UDP packet is sent if a job is ready for executing by the jobserver.
+HTTPHOST The jobserver can send log files using the HTTP protocol.
+The two parameters "HTTPHOST" and "HTTPPORT" have to be set for this.
 HTTPPORT Port for sending log files.
+HTTPLOGENCODING Character set for the log files.
+When displaying log files, a meta/charset tag with this character set is created in the HTML header.
+Continues on next page

+Continued from previous page

+Name Meaning

 REPOHOST Host name or IP address of the scheduling server.

 REPOPORT Port for the scheduling server.

-Table 13.2: Description of the job server configuration parameters
+Table 14.2: Description of the jobserver configuration parameters

-13.4.5 Env.Map tab
+14.4.5 Env.Map tab

-When a job is started, a number of default parameters for the job are sent to the job server as key/value pairs.
+When a job is started, a number of default parameters for the job are sent to the jobserver as key/value pairs.
 These parameters can be set as environment variables before the process is started.
 Whether and under what name these variables are made visible is configured in the "Env.Mapping" mask.